FabienArcellier/fixtup/docs/source/handbook.rst

 Mount a postgresql database in a test
 *************************************

-Using the docker plugin (present by default), a fixture can declare service to start when the fixture is mounted.
-This declaration is a ``docker-compose.yml`` file at the root of the fixture.
+Using the docker plugin (present by default), a fixture can declare service to start when the fixture is mounted.This declaration is a ``docker-compose.yml`` file at the root of the fixture.

 When the test starts, the fixture will run the containers from the working directory mounted from the fixture.